dh-atlas/white-book/Whitebook.md

 **Strengths**

 * The software is free and open-source, promoting accessibility and collaboration.
-* The tools are modular and well-documented, facilitating ease of use and customization.
+* The tools are modular and well-documented, facilitating ease of use and customisation.
-* The interface is highly customizable, allowing users to tailor the environment to their specific needs.
+* The interface is highly customisable, allowing users to tailor the environment to their specific needs.

 **Improvements**